Getting to know Doxycycline for Malaria Prevention

 There are a few other minor interactions so always check with your doctor or pharmacist before using.

 Yes.
-Doxycycline is a prescription only antimalarial so you will require a prescription from a suitably qualified person.
-Here at Travel Pharm our team consists of an independent prescriber experienced in the use of doxycycline for malaria prevention who can prescribe this medication for you.
-All you will need to do is complete a short questionnaire which allows our prescribers to check you are suitable for just £10 with no need to visit a doctor.
+Doxycycline is a prescription only antimalarial in the UK so you will require a prescription.
+This means you cannot buy doxycycline over the counter at a pharmacy.
+Here at Travelpharm our team consists of a specialist independent prescriber experienced in the use of doxycycline for malaria prevention who can prescribe this medication for you.
+All you will need to do is complete a short questionnaire which allows our prescribers to check you are suitable.
+Once completed accurately, just sit back whilst we do the rest!

 What happens when I finish the course?

 When you have completed the course of doxycycline capsules your treatment is complete.
-However, there is a very small chance you can still contract malaria despite using the medication as prescribed.
-If you develop signs of fever, diarrhoea and sickness up to 1 year after you return home you need to see your GP and mention that you travelled to a malaria risk area.
+There is a very small chance you can still contract malaria despite using the medication as prescribed.
+If you develop signs of fever, diarrhoea and sickness up to 1 year after you return home you need to see your GP and mention that you travelled to a malaria-risk area.